 All other Macowanites species were transferred to Russula.
 This species was not included in the study and was not transferred.
 The right name is probably Russula lilacinus (or similar), but it does not technically exist.
 I evaluated the species under Macowanites and noted this in the taxonomy section.

-Only remaining species in the Macowanites genus in Species Fungorum (2023).
+Only remaining species in genus Macowanites in Species Fungorum (2023).
 Other species in this genus were transferred to Russula based on molecular analysis (Elliott and Trappe, 2018), but M. lilacinus was not included in this study and therefore not transferred.
 For this reason, this species should be targeted for taxonomic revision.

-Only known from one location in North America (Payette National Forest in Idaho) (Smith, 1963).
+The species is only known from one location in North America (Payette National Forest in Idaho) (Smith, 1963).

 Population Trend: Uncertain

-Solitary under spruce and fir (Smith, 1963).
+The species was recorded as being solitary growing under spruce and fir (Smith, 1963).

 Unknown.